CMS In Web Design And Development: Key Highlights

 2. Shopify

-Close to four million websites are built on Shopify, a leading platform in the eCommerce industry.
+Over 3.6 million U.S. websites are built on Shopify, a leading platform in the eCommerce industry.

 There are multiple plugins to add if you want to customize your website, such as Plug In SEO, which helps you optimize your store for search engines, or Wishlists Plus, which allows users to pick their favorite products and bookmark them.